Gender row legal challenge likely to fail - judge

 "That raises real questions in England as to whether they're facing a large number of people coming over the border to a single sex school with a certificate that doesn't have the safeguards which apply under the English system", he said.

-The Scottish judge added: "I'd have thought the best thing to do would be for people to get round a table in a much calmer atmosphere and see to what extent they can work through the various objections."
+The retired Scottish judge added: "I'd have thought the best thing to do would be for people to get round a table in a much calmer atmosphere and see to what extent they can work through the various objections."

 Lord Hope also argued that Ms Sturgeon was "quite wrong" to describe the use of a Section 35 order as an attack on devolution.

-He said : "This is the first time it has been used because the Scottish Parliament has been very careful not to create the kind of problems created by this particular Bill.
+He said: "This is the first time it has been used because the Scottish Parliament has been very careful not to create the kind of problems created by this particular Bill.

 "It is a section that has been in the settlement since the outset, so it is not destroying devolution at all - it is part of what devolution involves."